Parika23/FlowState/README.md

 ## Features

-* Track productivity and lifestyle-related data
+* Track productivity and lifestyle related data
 * Store and manage user data using SQL
 * Analyze productivity patterns using Python and Pandas
 * Generate insights from collected data